nitesh-19/ImageOCR2Clipboard/README.md

 # Windows Only #
 This project uses OCR library (Tesseract) to convert text in screenshotted image and copies it to your clipboard.

-The Tesseract library for Windows is the courtesy of UB Mannheim. (https://github.com/UB-Mannheim/tesseract/wiki) The zip linked below is extracted after running their Windows executable setup.
+The Tesseract library for Windows is the courtesy of UB Mannheim. (https://github.com/UB-Mannheim/tesseract/wiki) <br>
+The zip linked below is extracted after running their Windows executable setup.

 **Requirements:** <br>